 Managing Contingent Work at Harvard

-Effective April 30, 2018, Harvard made three big changes to better manage its contingent -- or temporary -- workforce.
+Beginning in April 2018, Harvard made three big changes to better manage its contingent -- or temporary -- workforce.

 - We adopted a new business model for procurement of contingent labor -- specifically, temps from staffing agencies and Harvard-identified resources who are externally-payrolled, typically because they live and work out-of-state.